All phase-space linear bosonic channels are approximately Gaussian dilatable: Main results

 \begin{rem} The above argument shows that any pair $X,f$ that satisfies conditions (i)-(iii) of Lemma~\ref{lemma cp linear channels} and such that $\det J(X)\neq 0$ induces a map $\Phi_{X,f}$ that admits the representation in Eq.~\eqref{G dilatable Stinespring} for some Gaussian unitary $U_{AE}$ and some quantum state $\sigma_E$.
 In particular, $\Phi_{X,f}$ must be a bosonic channel (completely positive and trace-preserving).
 This proves that conditions (i)-(iii) of Lemma~\ref{lemma cp linear channels} are sufficient in order for $\Phi_{X,f}$ to be a bosonic channel, at least when $\det J(X)\neq 0$.
 This observation can be used to give an independent proof of Lemma~\ref{lemma cp linear channels}, see Remark~\ref{direct cp conditions f rem2} and Appendix~\ref{app cp linear channels}. \end{rem}

-Lemma~\ref{J invertible} solves our problem for the case of invertible $J(X)$.
+Lemma~\ref{J invertible} solves our problem as long as $J(X)$ is an invertible matrix.
 However, a quick inspection reveals that this is not always the case, the most notable counterexample being the identity channel, for which we have $X=\id$ and hence $J(X)=0$.
 We are now ready to state and prove our main result.

 \begin{thm} The set of linear bosonic channels coincides with the closure of the set of Gaussian dilatable channels with respect to the strong operator topology. \end{thm}